margaretmf/margaretmf.github.io/keycreativewriting.md

 After chapel, begins class, filled with new concepts to learn;
 <br> students study their books, one page at a time they turn.

-Inspriing confidence in students is her duty,
+Inspiring confidence in students is her duty,
 <br> helping them learn things like where is Djibouti.

 Students' love of learning she hopes to instill,